Hours

 The Story Behind the Branch

-Nearly a century later, in 1912, Allen County Public Library opened its first branch, then called the Southside Branch.
-In 1926 when a second satellite location was needed, the library director proposed renaming Southside to the Miami Branch, “in memory of the great tribe which was the power of the middle west.”
-Instead, it was named the Shawnee Branch, and ACPL has kept a branch with that name ever since, though its location has moved several times.
+In 1912, Allen County Public Library opened its first branch, then called the Southside Branch.
+In 1926 when a second satellite location was needed, it was named the Shawnee Branch in honor of the Shawnee people, and ACPL has kept a branch with that name ever since, though its location has moved several times.

 The current Shawnee Branch building, which opened in 1973, is built into the side of a low hill, making it architecturally interesting.
 Sheltered by a sloping red metal roof, its interior exposed beams and rough stone walls reflect the outdoor surroundings, a wooded lot and dozens of mature oak and maple trees.
 While a long ramp has been added to accommodate wheelchairs, most patrons use the double staircase to descend from the parking lot down to the building’s front doors.